 If the mood swings are due to another condition, such as sleep disruption, or if they negatively impact daily life and activities, a person may need to see a doctor who can diagnose any underlying conditions.

 Stress and loneliness have a cyclical relationship.
-People experiencing loneliness and social isolation have increased activity of the HPA axis, which can lead to stress.
+People experiencing loneliness and social isolation have

 Similarly, stress also increases the activity of the HPA axis.
 People who feel lonely and isolated are also more likely to form poor lifestyle habits that increase stress.